YasinY/FizzBuzzPro/README.md

 Exit codes:
-1 - Not permitted Division by Zero
+1 - Not permitted Division by Zero.
-2 - Not supported Value
+2 - Not supported Value.